sandeep45/sandeep45.github.io/_posts/2020-03-17-rails_like_scope_methods_in_objection_nodejs.md

 1. It is verbose
 2. It requires too much repeated typing and thus prone to errors
 3. Its harder to test
-4  It doesn't read well
+4. It doesn't read well
-5. things only get worse when its used in conjunction with another method which gets all labels which start with "A".
+5. And things only get worse when its used in conjunction with other methods

 Here are 3 ways to approach this:
 1. Modifiers